 (one synonym : Anthela sydneyensis Strand, 1929)

-The Caterpillar of this species feeds on the foliage of various Gum Trees (Eucalyptus, MYRTACEAE).
+The Caterpillar of this species has 4 grey tufts on its back, and copious long white hairs along its sides.
+The caterpillar feeds on the foliage of various

 The adult moths are dimorphic.

-The male has a pattern of light and dark brown markings on its forewings, and plain brown hind wings.
-Its body is covered in rusty-brown hair.
+The male is off-white with a pattern of dark brown markings on its forewings, and plain brown hind wings.
+Its body is covered in orange hair.
 There is a tranparent aereole on each forewing.
 The male moth has a wingspan of about 4 cms.

 The female has only vestigial wings, and cannot fly.
-The female looks like a big brown hairy ant.
-She has a length of about 2 cms.
+The female looks like a big ball of off-white hair.
+She is larger than the male, with a length of about 2.5 cms.

 The species is found in